mirkosalaris/lorenzoIlMagnifico/UML/LorenzoIlMagnifico/note.md

 ## Tower
 > represents a tower.
 This is an enumeration with 4 instances.

+	Constructor: accept a cardExtractor (tower is an enum, so the it is passed at compile time)

+	+allocateCards(deckSet)
+		call cardExtractor.pop(deckSet) four times and store the result in the floors
 	+isFree()
 		return true if the tower is not already occupied ~reset()